tokhy1/React_MUI_Tutorial/README.md

 ## Contributing:

-We welcome contributions from the community to further enhance and improve the Laravel Competitions Management System.
+We welcome contributions from the community to further enhance and improve the React MUI Tutorial.
 Whether it's bug fixes, feature enhancements, or feedback, your input is invaluable.
 1. Fork it (<https://github.com/tokhy1/React_MUI_Tutorial.git/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)